 • Applications must be submitted electronically through Pharmacy Graduate Application Service (PharmGrad).

 We encourage and support our students to attend national conference and present their works.

 We send our student to industry for internship to earn work experience and social connections.

 We collaborate with scientists from both industry and academy to offer our students best education.

-    The University of Pittsburgh is one of the world’s foremost research institutions (Ranked 48th Best Global Universities in 2017 by US News).
+The University of Pittsburgh is one of the world’s foremost research institutions (Ranked 57th Best National Universities in 2017 by US News).
 University of Pittsburgh fosters multidisciplinary approaches and rigorous scientific training — providing an ideal environment for growth as a professional in academia or industry.
 Pitt attracts and retains pre-eminent researchers while maintaining a culture that promotes research in diverse areas.